tomschr/test-git/README.md

 test-git
 ========

-Just a Git Test Repository, nothing to see here
+Just a Git Test Repository, nothing to see here.
+Move on. :)